Ayush1-jpg/Ecommerce-Sales-SQL-Analysis/README.md

 🧾 SQL Queries

-All SQL queries used for analysis are available in the file: ecommerce_sales_analysis.sql
+All SQL queries are included in the file: ecommerce_sales_analysis.sql
-Each query is structured and commented for better understanding.
+Each query is well-structured and commented for better readability.

 📁 Files Included

 ecommerce_sales_analysis.sql

+1_total_revenue.png

+2_top_states.png

+📸 Sample Output

 🚀 Conclusion